htmfilho/sports/_drafts/2023-07-15-endurun-sport.md

 ## Stage 6: Thursday, 13.4km at Baden Hills, Wilmot

-Cancelled!
+Canceled!
 Weather Canada has a history of overreacting to weather conditions, so everyone was skeptical when they announced a severe thunderstorm coming to the area.
 Runners, volunteers, and organizers headed to Baden Hills as planned, just to be surprised by the force of the storm, which left part of the group stuck under the tents and others in the parking lot.
 I was in the car and could barely see outside, given the density of the rain.
 I was afflicted in there, thinking if I could be of any help outside, but the fear of being hit by lightning was overwhelming.
 On my way home, I witnessed at least three lightning strikes on the ground, which confirmed my worries.
 I learned later, through the Facebook group, that everybody got safely at home.
-That's what matters now.
+That's what matters.

-## Stage 7: Saturday
+## Stage 7: Saturday, 5km at Resurrection Catholic Secondary School, Kitchener

+The seventh stage was a track race.
+We had to run 12.5 laps in the inner lane of the track.
+Because it was a short, flat, and fast course, we couldn't do much to bridge the gap between runners, so the overall ranking stayed the same, but that was so fun!
+The participants were divided into two heats, the fastest times in the first one and the remaining in the second heat.
+I was in the second one and had the chance to see the fastest running putting in place their strategies.
+Some started fast just to find themselves fading away in the last kilometers, others started slower to push harder at the end, and leaders took it easy, saving energy for the final stage.
+My strategy was to start slow and focus on passing the next runner, one by one until I couldn't anymore.
+I ended up finishing my heat first, which was unexpected.

-## Stage 8: Sunday
+## Stage 8: Sunday, Half-Marathon at RIM Park, Waterloo

 ## Tips

-- I left my bib in the car since I had to drive to all race locations
+- I left my bib in the car since I had to drive to race locations